iam-venkat03/currency_prediction_system/README.md

 * A classification model which predicts the country and denomination of a currency.

-* The dataset is created using Data Augumnetation.
+* The dataset is created using Data Augmentation.

 * Architecture - VGG-16.